jjhollar/PPSTimingAnalyzer/README.md

 git clone git@github.com:jjhollar/PPSTimingAnalyzer.git

-cd PPSTimingAnalyzer
+git clone git@github.com:jjhollar/RecoPPS.git

 scram b

-cd PPSTimingAnalyzer/test
+cd PPSTimingAnalyzer/PPSTimingAnalyzer/test

 cmsRun RunTimingAnalysis_cfg.py

-   * By default, this runs on existing collections from the AOD, and keeps only events with 1 vertex.
+   * By default, this does a re-RECO on-the-fly from the AOD, and keeps only events with 1 vertex.
+     The re-RECO applies more recent time alignment corrections, and also performs the special 2-plane pixel track reconstruction for the 220m stations.
-     To change this to re-RECO on-the-fly from the AOD, see the comments in the cfg file.
+     To change this to use the existing collections from the AOD, see the comments in the cfg file.

 ---------------------------------------------------
 Macros for producing histograms and resolution fits